Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 youngest son shall he set up the gates of it.

-see the hill and the ruins where the old city of Jericho stood.
+still see the hill and the ruins where the old city of Jericho

+stood.
 The city was not rebuilt on that hill.
-This is the first of the 3 cities of
+This is the first of the 3 cities

 read in Deut 34:3, De 34:3 And the south, and the plain of the valley of